Comparison

 | Itemtopia | Broadest platform coverage (its own claim) | iOS; more claimed | Free to try | 4.5 (164) |

-Ratings are App Store averages with the number of ratings in parentheses, as of July 2026.
+Ratings are App Store averages with the number of ratings in parentheses, checked against the App Store on August 5, 2026.
+A tilde marks a rating count rounded to the nearest hundred.

 The apps